fbpx

 You can use a cleaner made for D.E. filters, or you can backwash the same way you’d backwash a sand filter.

-If you live in a warmer climate where the temperature doesn’t get to freezing or below, and you want to avoid blowing out your lines, you can use antifreeze.
-Or you can skip to the next step.
+If you live in a warmer climate where the temperature doesn’t reach freezing or below, and you want to avoid blowing out your lines, you can use antifreeze.

 If you live in a cold climate and opt to blow out the lines, you must remove every last bit of water from the lines, pump, and filter.
 This will prevent fractures caused by ice in the lines and equipment.
-Blowing out the lines means you won’t need to add antifreeze, either.
+Blowing out the lines also means you won’t need to add antifreeze.

 1. Remove all the return fittings and skimmer baskets.